tzinmein/tzinmein/README.md

 🌱 Exploring the intersection of technology, leadership, and lifelong learning.

-I'm a **technology leader** who enjoys guiding high-performing developer teams, crafting scalable solutions, and staying hands-on with code.
+I'm a **technology leader** who enjoys guiding high-performing developer teams, crafting scalable solutions, and staying hands-on with code — now exploring how agentic AI can partner in coding and design decisions.

+*(Yes, even the emojis had some AI input.)*

 This profile highlights projects, experiments, and ideas I've worked on over the years — both for learning and for sharing with the community.

 ---